jamis/impose/README.md

 The process of imposition takes a source document and lays out its pages in a particular form.
 The form used depends on how many pages you want to fit on a single sheet, and how many times you want to fold the paper to produce a signature.

-`Impose` supports several common imposition forms, which should satisfy most needs.
+`PDF::Impose` supports several common imposition forms, which should satisfy most needs.
 If you need a specific layout, though, it is not hard to define a custom imposition form.
 (See the "minibook" example in this repository.)

 The following forms are supported by default.